rootstrap/blog/content/Rails N + 2 queries - Bruno Vezoli.md

 Comment Load (0.4ms)  SELECT "comments".* FROM "comments" WHERE "comments"."post_id" IN ($1, $2, $3, $4, $5) ORDER BY "comments"."likes" DESC  [["post_id", 1], ["post_id", 2], ["post_id", 3], ["post_id", 4], ["post_id", 5]]
 ```

-Notice though that in this case we don't get the limit on the query and so Rails loads all these comments on memory and then
+Notice though that in this case we don't get the `LIMIT` clause on the SQL query and so Rails loads all these comments on memory and then
 loads them on each post, that's also something to consider: memory usage vs SQL query time.
 As in most cases there's not a clear
 answer and you should really measure to see your specific case.